smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

         request.
 For example, some vendors might utilize environment variables, configuration files on disk, or other means to influence the serialization formats used by clients or servers.

+        If a ``vendorParamsShape`` is set, these parameters MUST be compatible with that shape's definition.
+    * - vendorParamsShape
+      - shape ID
+      - A shape to be used to validate the ``vendorParams`` member contents.

+        If set, the parameters in ``vendorParams`` MUST be compatible with this shape's definition.
     * - documentation
       - ``string``
       - A description of the test and what is being asserted defined in